mienaikoe/ziyu/Lore/Plot.md

 ### Part 1 - "The Messenger" (Lif)

 Lif is a bound Maman who is a lowly farmer with two very successful and well-educated spouses.
 Thi is also well-educated, but lives a life of hard work and is proud of it, but no one else in the society seems to appreciate it.
 Thi takes on a responsibility to deliver an important message to the senate about the obstruction, and is imprisoned for interrupting it.
 Kip gets angry enough to hold Fajro down and command him to take back his offer.
-Kip gets sent to Ulu for corruption of consciousness and assault, while Lif gets sent to Holragi.
+Kip gets sent to Ulu for corruption of consciousness and assault, while Lif gets sent to Holrag.

 ### Interlogue - Lif/Kip